algolia/voice-overlay-ios/README.md

 }
 ```

+In Swift 4, you can use `Locale.current.languageCode` to get current locale.

 ## Delegate
 Optionally, to listen to text and error events, you can conform to the method of the `VoiceOverlayDelegate` protocol.